COSMO-ORG/fieldextra-wiki/Planning.md

        > define set of dimensions supported
        > define required / optional meta-information
        > follow CF standard
-     + [ok 13.0.0] [jmb; 1-3d] [issue #101]
-       [Request from Thomas Jordi for IFS; -> 2017Q2; Jira issue APNDEV-34] Operator to compute maximum sunshine duration
-     + [ok 13.0.0] [jmb; 3d] [issue #116]
-       [request from led; for R&D, for seamless forecast, for radar verification] Graceful handling of missing input files in a temporal serie; option to fill gaps with previous value (persistence), with interpolated values, or with undef (use temporal operator; set values, field_trange and field_origin).
-       Also, do not raise an exception when some fields are missing for some time slots.
      + [-> 13.1.0] [jmb;3d] [issue #118]
        Cross-section along some arbitrary polygonal line
        > NetCDF output